dhutchison/dhutchison.github.io/_posts/2012-08-22-why-it-is-impossible-to-get-a-5-star-review.markdown

 ![Review](/images/20120822-213619.jpg "Review")
 </a>

-The product it was for was [this set of stylii](http://www.amazon.co.uk/dp/B007LNE6GI).
+The product it was for was [this set of stylii][stylii].
 At less than £3 for them with free delivery they surely must be worth a gamble!

+[stylii]: http://www.amazon.co.uk/gp/product/B007LNE6GI/ref=as_li_ss_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B007LNE6GI&linkCode=as2&tag=devwithimag-21 "8 x Universal Capacitive Stylus Pen for ipad 1 & 2, iPhone 4, HTC, Tablet pc, Asus Tablets, Advent, Samsung Galaxy, Mobile Phones, PC, Blackberry Play"